103 Energy Management with IoT

 ASHRAE Standard 90.1 – Energy Standard for Buildings

-ASHRAE Standard 90.1 provides minimum requirements for the energy-efficient design of buildings.
+ASHRAE Standard 90.1 provides basic requirements for the energy-efficient design of buildings.
 It is widely used in the U.S. as a reference for building codes.
 It helps reduce energy consumption in the built environment.

 Key Features

-• They Cover building envelope, HVAC, lighting, and power systems.
+• They cover building envelope, HVAC, lighting, and power systems.

 IEC 61970/61968 – Energy Management System Application Program Interface (EMS-API)